Life Lessons: lived experience to help you create an empowered, deeply meaningful life

 Saying No: A beginner’s guide

 No, non, nada, nyet—how we say no in different languages.
 Nein is the German word for no. Nein sounds the same as the English word nine, which means one less than 10.
-According to researchers, nine is also the number of times kids expect to ask their parents for something …
+According to researchers, nine is also the number of times kids expect to ask their parents for something before getting it.
+Nine.
+Can …

 Teenagers: 15 Tips for Peaceful Communication